MediaWiki Appliance

 This appliance includes all the standard features in TurnKey Core, and on top of that:

-• MediaWiki is configured to ensure clean and compliant HTML ($wgUseTidy).
+• Ensure clean and compliant HTML ($wgUseTidy)

 • Maximum filesize: 2MB